Table of contents

 - Property aliases should be derived automatically from the generated model

 - Don't use "magic" strings.
 Each string alias should be replaced by strongly typed property names from generated models.
+Check out How to get Umbraco model property alias.

 - Clean the Recycle Bin once in a while to remove trash content